Safety culture at HAMK

 Safety concerns us all!

-This page contains instructions on how to act in various accidents and emergencies.
-The contact information for the campus safety management teams can be found here.
+This page contains some instructions on how to act in various accidents and emergencies.

 REPORTING AN EMERGENCY

 If you notice a situation that threatens someone’s life, health or property, or is a risk to the environment, call the national emergency number 112 and after than immediately report your observations to a HAMK or HAMI staff member or to your superior.